 - B. Telephone Calls.
 Communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with these Rules and Practices.
 For questions that cannot be answered by reference to these Rules and Practices, or for urgent matters requiring immediate attention, call Chambers at (212) 805-0230. - C. Faxes.
 Faxes to Chambers are not permitted. - D. Hand Deliveries.
 Hand deliveries should be left with the Court Security Officers at the Worth Street entrance of the Courthouse.
 If a hand delivery requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived. - E. Requests for Adjournments or Extensions of Time.
 All requests for extensions of time or adjournment of motions, pretrial conferences, or other matters must be made not less than two business days before the scheduled deadline or date.
 All such requests must be made in writing and filed on ECF as letter-motions, and should state: (1) the original date; (2) the number of previous requests for adjournment or extensions of time; (3) whether those previous requests were granted or denied; (4) the reason(s) for the requested extension; (5) whether the adversary consents, and, if not, the reason(s) given by the adversary for declining to consent; and (6) the date of the parties' next scheduled appearance before the Court, as well as any other existing deadlines, and whether the requested adjournment or extension would affect those other deadlines or any other scheduled dates.
-If the requested adjournment or extension would affect any other scheduled deadlines or dates, a proposed Revised Scheduling Order must be emailed to ReardenNYSDChambers@nysd.uscourts.gov.
-Requests for extensions made after the expiration of the original deadline or date will ordinarily be denied. - F. Related and Consolidated Cases.
+If the requested adjournment or extension would affect any other scheduled deadlines or dates, a proposed Revised Scheduling Order must be attached.
+A Microsoft Word version of the Revised Scheduling Order must be emailed to ReardenNYSDChambers@nysd.uscourts.gov.
+Requests for extensions made after the expiration of the original deadline or date will ordinarily be denied.
+Requests for extensions regarding a matter that has been referred to a Magistrate Judge shall be addressed to the assigned Magistrate Judge. - F. Related and Consolidated Cases.
 After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing, as well as the docket number of the case to which it is related (e.g., 12 Civ.
 1234 [rel.
 11 Civ.
 4321]).
 After two or more actions have been consolidated for all purposes under a single docket number pursuant to Rule 42(a)(2) of the Federal Rules of Civil Procedure, all future court papers and correspondence should be filed only under that docket number and should reference only that docket number.